Waterford F.C.: Groups

 The Blues Supporters Club is the official Waterford FC fans group.
 It was formed in December 2009 after members of the IBSC (Independent Blues Supporters Club) voted to become an official fans group.
-From the 2010 season, the BSC organises transport for Blues fans to away games, run the Club shop as well as organise numerous fund raising activities and other match day activities for Waterford FC.
+Since the 2010 season, the BSC has organised transport for Blues fans to away games, run the club shop as well as organise fundraising activities and match day activities for Waterford FC.
 There is also a branch of the BSC based in Dungarvan that accommodates Blues fans living in West Waterford.
-Membership is now open for the 2018 season and information can be found on Waterford FC home page and on Facebook.
-The current chairperson of the BSC is Shane Murphy.

-The Block E Boys

-The BAU (Blue Army Ultras) was formed in January 2006 to bring an Italian-style Ultra atmosphere to the RSC and to away matches.
-During the 2016 season, the group went through a restructure and changed the name to "The Block E Boys".
+An "Ultras" group had previously been formed in 2006.

 Rivals

 Waterford contest the Munster Derby with Cork City.
 Waterford had big derbies with Cork City in the 2000s when Waterford were in the Premier Division and then again when Cork City Foras entered the First Division in the early 2010s.
 The derby with Cork always being Munsters biggest clash died off when Cork City started challenging the top of the table in the Premier Division and Waterford plummeted to the bottom end of the First Division around 2014.
 When Waterford drew Cork in the cups the club would usually be easily beaten.
 When Waterford played Cork in Turners Cross in the EA Sports Cup in 2016 they were beaten 7–0.
-However the rivalry was somewhat rekindled in 2017 after Waterford were taken over by Lee Power, a heavy challenge by Patrick McClean on Corks Sean Maguire caused controversy, it led to a huge dispute on social media between Waterford and Cork players with Irish internationals James McClean and Shane Duffy also getting involved defending Patrick's tackle.
+However the rivalry was somewhat rekindled in 2017 after Waterford were taken over by Lee Power, a heavy challenge by Patrick McClean on Cork's Sean Maguire caused controversy, it led to a huge dispute on social media between Waterford and Cork players with Irish internationals James McClean and Shane Duffy also getting involved defending Patrick's tackle.
 And despite Waterford being in the First Division they manage to secure the signing of Waterford born Cork centre back Kenny Browne who was on the back of a great season where he starred for the rebels as they won the FAI Cup.
 The move caused huge controversy with Cork manager John Caulfield.
-Both clubs are now back in the top division for 2018 along with Limerick.
+As time went on Cork and Waterford played against each other a few times most recently when Waterford beat the in the Premier Division Promotion Playoff Final.

 Waterford have also had a local south east derby game against near neighbours Wexford since 2007 but there has never been any significant rivalry between the clubs.

-Waterford had a big rivalry with Shamrock Rovers in the 1960s and 70s.
-The and is referred to as the 'old feud' in recent times.
+Waterford had a rivalry with Shamrock Rovers in the 1960s and 1970s.
+This rivalry was referred to as the 'old feud' in later times.